asimonson1125/NG-Rolls-Simulator/README.md

 It does not account for:
 * Targeting
+* Officers
 * realistic initiative rolls
 * retreating

 I don't intend to implement targeting into this project because I wasn't able to pinpoint how it was done ingame other than a few specific conditions the game favors.
 In the bigger and tougher battles I found the correlations to be virtually negligable, so I just made it random.
+I won't be adding officers for the same reason.
+Officers just amplifiy the effects of targeting, so nobody knows exactly how they work.

 The initiative roll has many factors and getting the exact formula would be a heck of a headache for a fun project like this.
 Instead, I just took a random roll and multiplied it by the unit's HP % squared ( and *3 if it counters Special Forces).
 This shouldn't be a major factor in the long battles that I expect this to be used for anyway.

 Retreats happen if a side has what the game determines to be 10% or less of the power in the battle, with about an 80% to check for a retreat every attack.
 I don't think this would be too hard to calculate, so I may add it in the future.
 For now, battles end when one side loses all of its units.